-- Has excellent written and verbal communication skills
+- Possesses excellent written and verbal communication skills

-- Can adjust language and demeanor to the developmental and emotional state of the child
+- Adjusts language and demeanor to the developmental and emotional state of the child

-- Can manage the emotional stress inherent in working with children who have life-threatening diseases
+- Manages the emotional stress inherent in working with children who have life-threatening diseases

-- Is able to explain complex medical procedures and information to all ages.
+- Explains complex medical procedures and information to all ages

-The field of child life began to flourish in the United States and Canada in the early 1960s through the pioneering work of Emma Plank (and others) who trained with Maria Montessori and used the principles of child development to promote appropriate care for this special population in the hospital.
+The field of child life began to flourish in the United States and Canada in the early 1960s through the pioneering work of Emma Plank (and others), who trained with Maria Montessori and used the principles of child development to promote appropriate care for hospitalized children.
 Prior to this time, it was not uncommon for parents to be excluded from the pediatric wards of hospitals except for brief visitation hours, sometimes just on weekends.
-Today, we acknowledge the special emotional and educational needs of children by providing an environment and programs which facilitate the primary role of family, and support which encourages adjustment to the hospital and to health care through the growing years.

-Most, but certainly not all, child life specialists work in hospitals.
-Typically, the work centers on helping children and their families adjust to and cope with the hospital environment and the many events that happen during an admission.
-We facilitate adjustment and coping through play, education and other activities that allow for mastery of the sometimes difficult procedures and changes happening in the patient's and family's lives.
+Most, but certainly not all, child life specialists work in health care settings.
+Typically, the work centers on helping children and their families adjust to and cope with the health care environment and the many events that happen during a hospital stay or clinic visit.
 Some child life specialists work in outpatient settings such as clinics, dental offices, hospice, camps or community intervention programs for children with special health care needs.
-Since our professional skills involve helping children and families under stress, our skills have applications in many other situations.
+Since the professional skills of child life specialists involve helping children and families under stress, their skills have applications in multiple environments.

-The certification exam is offered through the Child Life Council (CLC), the only international professional organization of the child life profession.
-The exam is offered twice per year -- in the fall, usually early November and also in late May or early June at the location of the annual CLC conference.
-For complete information about the certification process, go to www.childlife.org and refer to the "Certification" section of that Web site.
+The certification exam is offered through the Child Life Council (CLC)/Association for Child Life Professionals, the only international professional organization for the child life profession.
+For complete information about the certification process, see the Certification section of the Child Life Council website.